-Many of my parent coaching clients arrive in my office having tried many other routes to help their child.
+Many of my parent coaching clients arrive in my office have tried many other routes to help their child.
 Whether it’s tantrums that have grown to the explosive level, unmotivated teens who won’t do anything, or even the disrespectful, oppositional child who seems to create problems every time you turn your back, they find years of counseling to be, at best, a band-aid.
-Often times they have invested hundreds of hours of time, and home life has only eroded and the child seems more empowered.
+Often they have invested hundreds of hours, and home life has only eroded and the child seems more empowered.
 Why is that counseling is failing in these situations?

 Who Is Interested In Changing?

 Notice that we can ask a very simple question, and get the answer to the problem.
-The question: Who really wants the change?
-In other words, who is really motivated to make things better?
+The question: Who wants the change?
+In other words, who is motivated to make things better?

 “You Can Lead The Horse To Water, But You Can’t Make Them Drink.”